-- Keeping all passwords secret and protect access to their online accounts - Not befriending students and young people on social networking services and sites - Keeping personal phone numbers private - Not using personal phones to contact parents and students and young people Keeping personal phones secure, i.e. through use of a pin code. - Not posting information about themselves that they wouldn't want employers colleagues, students, young people or parents to see - Not retaliating to any incident - Keeping evidence of any incident - Promptly reporting any incident using existing routes for reporting concerns.
+- Keeping personal phone numbers private - Not using personal phones to contact parents and pupils and young people - Keeping personal phones secure, i.e. through use of a pin code. - Not posting information about themselves that they wouldn't want employers colleagues, pupils, young people or parents to see - Not retaliating to any incident - Keeping evidence of any incident - Promptly reporting any incident using existing routes for reporting concerns.

-Staff in schools, as well as students, may become targets of cyberbullying.
+Staff in schools, as well as pupils, may become targets of cyberbullying.
 Staff should never retaliate to, i.e. personally engage with, cyberbullying incidents.
 They should report incidents appropriately and seek support.